Horikitasaku/Horikitasaku.github.io/content/en/homepage/about.md

 Currently conducting research on discrete representation and AI applications in bioinformatics and medicine at the National University of Singapore, including GWAS and single-cell analysis.

-At the same time, I studied the application of nonlinear methods in GWAS at NUS.

 Kaggle Expert.

 ## My personality